chanzuckerberg/meta-kg-api-documentation/persons.md

-# Meta KG API - Persons
+# Meta KG API - Person

-The persons API endpoint is for gathering information about the relationship between a person, or many persons, and related work information in the graph.
+The person endpoint is for gathering information about the relationship between a person, or many persons, and related work information in the graph.

 ## Person Response Shape